harelba/q/QSQL-NOTES.md

 500000500000 1000000
 q -c 1 "select sum(c1),count(*) from myfile.csv" -C readwrite  3.96s user 0.08s system 99% cpu 4.057 total

 # Now run with `-C read`.
 The query will run from the cache file and not the original.
 Change the query and run it several times, to notice the difference in speed.
+As the file gets bigger, the difference will be much more noticable
 $ time q -c 1 "select sum(c1),count(*) from myfile.csv" -C read
 500000500000 1000000
 q -c 1 "select sum(c1),count(*) from myfile.csv" -C read  0.17s user 0.05s system 94% cpu 0.229 total